-If you want to see a fishing regulation change in Utah in 2015, you should contact the Division before June 15, 2014.
+If you want to see a fishing regulation change in Utah in 2016, you should contact the Division before June 15, 2015.
 There are four easy ways to share your suggestions:

-- 1. E-mail your idea to: DWRComment@ utah.gov - 2.
-Mail your idea to: Sport Fisheries Coordinator, Utah Division of Wildlife Resources, P.O.
+- 1. Email your idea to: DWRComment@utah.gov - Mail your idea to: Sport Fisheries Coordinator, Utah Division of Wildlife Resources, P.O.
 Box 146301, Salt Lake City, UT 84114-6301 - 3.
-Attend an open house and talk to fisheries biologists in the spring of 2014.
-The Division will hold these open houses in May and early June.
-As soon as they are scheduled, you can find dates and times online at wildlife.utah.qov/calendar. - 4.
+Attend an open house and talk to fisheries biologists in the spring of 2015.
+The Division will likely hold these open houses in May and early June.
+As soon as they are scheduled, you can find dates and times online at wildlife.utah.gov/calendar. - 4.
 Share your idea while completing the Fishing Proposals survey.
 There will be a blank field at the end of the survey where you can submit ideas.
-The survey will be available at wildlife.utah.gov/fisheries-surveys by May 2014.
+The survey will be available at wildlife.utah.gov/fisheries-surveys.html by the middle of May 2015.

-Division biologists will finalize their recommendations for the 2015 fishing season in early summer.
+Division biologists will finalize their recommendations for the 2016 fishing season in early summer.

-After the biologists put their proposals together, they'll share them with the public at a series of Regional Advisory Council (RAC)

-meetings held across Utah in September.
+After the biologists put their proposals together, they'll share them with the public at a series of Regional Advisory Council (RAC) meetings held across Utah in September.